svjatpro/nresx.tools/nresx.CommandLine/README.md

 **-d | --destination**  Resource file(s) to process, can be a pathspec, or a list of pathspec\
 **-f | --format**  Format of destination file(s)\
 **--new-file** Will create resource file, if it not exist (with --recursive it will also create all subdirectories)\
+**--dry-run** Execute the command in test mode.
+No modifications will be made to existing files or the creation of new files.
+**--link** We will replace the existing texts in the project's source code with links to localized resources.
+**--exclude** Exclude directories when generating resources.
+By default it equals to ".git,.vs,bin,obj"

 #### Examples